 Sound reflects off of hard, flat surfaces, and you want to cut down on that when setting up your listening room.
 Glass is especially harmful to a good sound, and any windows in the room should be covered with heavy curtains when you’re listening.
 Flat walls can be broken up with bookshelves, or softened by hanging tapestries.
 When picking the furniture for the room, favor things made from wood over metal, glass, or marble.
 The pores of the wood help absorb some of the reflected sounds, while harder surfaces will only reflect it more.
 Similarly, using couches and armchairs with lots of pillows or throws will help dampen the sound.
 A thick rug on the floor about midway between your chair and your speakers is a good idea, even if your listening room is carpeted.
 If the room is especially large, an extra armchair or folding screen in a corner can help to make it sound more intimate.
 Basically, favor soft over hard, avoiding glass and metal when possible.

 The direction and spacing of your cabinets will have a lot to do with the size of your room and your particular model of speakers.
-Designs like the Bose 901 (see full specs) mentioned above—which produce sound from both the front and the back of the speaker—should be placed close to the wall but not right up against it.
+Designs that produce sound from both the front and the back of the speaker should be placed close to the wall but not right up against it.
 Electrostatic speakers, on the other hand, need a lot more space behind them, and may be better placed almost in the center of the room.
 A general rule of thumb is to angle the speakers inward, toward the listener, when you’re using a conventional stereo speaker pair.

 What works well for one person in one room might not be the right sound for everybody, though, so use the advice here and the recommendations of your speaker’s manufacturer as a starting point, and then try a few different configurations until you’ve found the one that brings the best music to your ears.
 Combine these tips with our recommended best speakers for classical music, and you’ll be enjoying the masters’ works to your heart’s content!